Dynamical incompatibilities in paced finger tapping experiments: Results

 \subsection{Joint fitting: pure context fares worse than combined context}

 An additional piece of converging evidence regarding the incompatibility between SC and PS in pure contexts comes from the joint (rather than separate) fitting of experimental conditions.
 By joint fitting we mean fitting a single set of parameters to both perturbation types at once.
-If SC in pure context and PS in pure context are shown to be incompatible when separate fittings are performed (section \ref{sec.fit_pure_separate_200}) while in the combined context they are compatible (section \ref{sec.fit_comb_separate_200}), then an even stronger case would be built by showing that joint fitting of SC and PS from pure contexts is much worse than joint fitting of SC and PS from combined context.
+If SC in pure context and PS in pure context are shown to be incompatible when separate fittings are performed while in the combined context they are compatible (see the two subsections above), then an even stronger case would be built by showing that joint fitting of SC and PS from pure contexts is much worse than joint fitting of SC and PS from combined context.

-We performed 200 independent joint fittings for each condition (that is, 200 joint fittings of SC and PS in pure context, and 200 joint fittings of SC and PS in combined context) and compared the quality of the fitting by looking at the resulting values of the fitting loss function (the objective function to be minimized, chosen to be the Euclidean distance between times series; we call it ``distance''; see Appendix).
+We performed 200 independent joint fittings for each condition (that is, 200 joint fittings of SC and PS in pure context, and 200 joint fittings of SC and PS in combined context) and compared the quality of the fitting by looking at the resulting values of the fitting loss function (the objective function to be minimized, chosen to be the Euclidean distance between times series, $\mathit{dist}$; see \nameref{sec.methods}).
 Figure \ref{fig.distance} shows that the distances obtained in the combined context are systematically smaller than those in the pure context, with two distinct distributions.
 All distance values in the pure context were greater than 51 ms with a median of 63 ms, while all distance values in the combined context were less than 49 ms with a median of 46 ms. To assess statistical significance, we ran a non-parametric Mann-Whitney-Wilcoxon test resulting in significant differences between pure and combined context distributions with a very large effect size ($U=39402$, $p=10^{-10}$, Cliff's delta $=1$, mean of Cliff's delta by bootstrap $=1$ with 95\% CI $=[1, 1]$).

-Since a smaller distance indicates a better model fit (i.e., a smaller value of the fitting loss function), these results confirm that the joint fitting of both types of perturbation in the combined context is closer to the experimental time series than in the pure context.
+Since a smaller distance indicates a better model fit (i.e., a smaller value of the fitting loss function), these results mean that the joint fitting of both types of perturbation in the combined context is closer to the experimental time series than in the pure context.
 In other words, we interpret this result as the time series in the pure context being more difficult to fit at once because they stem from incompatible systems.